minghuiLF/instcharm/README.md

 Users can see their own profile information such as username, number of posts, sum of likes they received on all their posts, etc. You may choose to utilise the information from the api in more creative ways such as displaying their most liked post etc. Get this information from (GET /user)

 ## Level 3
-Level 3 focuses on more advanced features that will take time to implement and will involve a more rigourously designed app to execute.

 **Infinite Scroll**
 Instead of pagination, users an infinitely scroll through results.
 For infinite scroll to be